-14th Amendment citizen, America, America: Love It — Or Go Expat And Leave It?, backwoods home magazine, Central America, Claire, Claire Wolfe, country, Dog, Dual Citizenship, ex-pat, expat, expatriate, ExPatriot Act, FACTA, freedom, From Sovereign to Serf, government, Is It Time to Leave America and Go Ex-Pat?, Jews, Love it or leave it, Multiple citizenship, Offshore, politics, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Serfs UP, United States
+14th Amendment citizen, America, America: Love It — Or Go Expat And Leave It?, backwoods home magazine, Central America, Claire, Claire Wolfe, country, Dog, Dual Citizenship, ex-pat, expat, expatriate, ExPatriot Act, FACTA, freedom, government, Is It Time to Leave America and Go Ex-Pat?, Jews, Love it or leave it, Multiple citizenship, Offshore, politics, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Serfs UP, SOVEREIGN TO SERF, United States

 This excellent article about the pros and cons of “going expat” is from Backwoods Home Magazine feature writer, Claire Wolfe.
 It is typical of the smart writing you’ll find on Claire’s Living Freedom blog.